HankRichter/Module-3-Challenge/README.md

 ## Installation

-Run the URL of the application:
+Run the URL of the [Password Generator](https://hankrichter.github.io/Module-3-Challenge/)

 ## Usage